KYB: Business Document Verification for US Onboarding

 | Audit trail | Depends on individual analyst discipline | Automatic, timestamped, auditable |

 The real risk is not the processing cost.
-It is the cost of a missed red flag: onboarding a shell company, failing to file a suspicious transaction report, or facing a regulatory sanction that under AMLD6 can reach 10% of annual turnover.
+It is the cost of a missed red flag: onboarding a shell company, failing to file a SAR, or facing a FinCEN enforcement action that can reach $1 million per violation under the BSA.

 For a detailed analysis of the total cost of manual verification, see our article on the true cost of manual document validation.